 How To Wear A Grey T-shirt

-With slightly deeper tones than black, yet still dark enough to team a multitude of looks with, a simple navy T-shirt will be a great addition to your spring wardrobe.
+With slightly deeper tones than black, yet still dark enough to team a multitude of looks with, a simple navy T-shirt will be a great addition to your autumn wardrobe.
 You can always wear a T-shirt with a suit as it offers a great casual alternative to a formal shirt.
 Take your navy T-shirt and team it with a lighter coloured suit jacket.
 Add this with a pair of chinos in the same tone as your T-shirt.
 This creates a look that can pass for something formal, yet is still casual enough to wear during the day.

 How To Wear A Black T-shirt

 Don’t be fearful of colour at any time of the year.
-We’re creatures of habit and tend to revert back to the same plain T-shirts that we always wear.
+We are creatures of habit and tend to revert back to the same plain T-shirts that we always wear.
 We’re here to tell you that you don’t always have to wear that plain white T-shirt every day (which probably has no end of holes in it).
 Mix it up a little bit and add a splash of colour in there.

 A patterned T-shirt is another item that many men choose to avoid.
-Over the years the printed T-shirt has had a little bit of a bad wrap – we’ve discarded it as a stylish piece to own as we’ve seen some pretty horrendous pieces over the years.
+Over the years the printed T-shirt has had a little bit of a bad wrap – we’ve discarded it as a stylish piece to own, as we’ve seen some pretty horrendous pieces over the years.
 I think we’d all like to forget those particularly hideous Ed Hardy T-shirts that seemed to plague us for a few years in the mid-noughties.
-However, if you are looking at a pattern, then the trick is to not go too overboard, you’ll want to keep it subtle and simple.
+However, if you are looking at a pattern, then the trick is to not go too overboard.
+You’ll want to keep it subtle and simple.

 Long Sleeved T-shirts